grub-install --removable for buggy UEFI

 With the --no-nvram option we at least get through the GRUB2 installation.
 It appears the cheapo laptop's UEFI is bugged causing Linux trouble with editing the motherboard's NVRAM.
 Cool, why is that bad?

 grub-install wants to make the UEFI aware of the new bootloader.
 It does so by storing the bootloader's location in non-volatile RAM of the motherboard.
-Then your shiny-new bootloader appears in the EUFI boot options and you can boot.
+Then your shiny-new bootloader appears in the UEFI boot options and you can boot.

 That doesn't work here, so what now?